 The Pensions Board meet at least twice a year and the agendas and minutes can be found on the Shropshire Council website.
 The meetings are open meetings and members of the public are welcome to attend if they wish.

-Shropshire County Pension Fund will also keep Scheme members informed of the work undertaken by the Pensions Board.
-Updates will be provided by the Fund through newsletters, email alerts, website posts and member meetings.
+We also keep members informed of the work undertaken by the Pensions Board.
+Updates are provided through newsletters, email alerts, website posts and member meetings.
 For other interested parties who are not scheme members or employers, information is available to all through the Fund website.

-Members of the Pensions Board also frequently attend pension events such as the Annual Meeting, Retired Members’ Meeting and Employers Meeting where members and employers can meet them fact-to-face and ask questions.
+Members of the Pensions Board also frequently attend pension events such as the annual meeting and employers' meeting where members and employers can meet them and ask questions.